mapping-elections/site/_essays/02-zagarri-political-parties.md

 abstract: Political parties during the early national era were fundamentally different from political parties today.
 Parties at this time were evolving institutions whose legitimacy and structure were not well-defined—yet which, at the same time, came to occupy a crucial, and unexpected, role in the American political process.
 ---

-The Mapping Early American Elections (MEAE) website is an invaluable resource for visualizing the development of party politics in the early United States.
+The Mapping Early American Elections (MEAE) website is a valuable resource for visualizing the development of party politics in the early United States.
 This information, however, must be interpreted within the context of the times.
-Political parties during the early national era were fundamentally different from political parties today, and even significantly from the parties that developed later in the nineteenth century.
+Political parties during the early national era were fundamentally different from political parties today, and even significantly different from the parties that developed later in the nineteenth century.

-The framers of the US Constitution had not anticipated the development of permanent political parties.
+The framers of the federal Constitution had not anticipated the development of permanent political parties.
 Parties were considered factions, dangerous and illegitimate alliances that pursued their own self-interest at the expense of the common good.
 National leaders were